mitre-public/open-aria/docs/how-to/inspect-dataset.md

 - Add `--map --mapBoxTiles` to the command, and you'll also get a map drawn on top of MapBox tiles
 - e.g. Run:
-  `java -cp open-aria-0.2.0.jar org.mitre.openaria.InspectDataset -f sampleData.txt.gz --nop --map --mapBoxTiles`
+  `java -cp open-aria-0.2.0.jar org.mitre.openaria.InspectDataset -f sampleNopData.txt.gz --nop --map --mapBoxTiles`
 - Using the `--mapBoxTiles` flag requires an API token for the MapBox service.
 - See: the "Map making" documentation in the MITRE Commons library [here](https://github.com/mitre-public/commons/blob/main/docs/mapping.md)